 Associate Professor of Sociology

 Patricia A. Banks studies culture, patronage, and markets with a focus on the African Diaspora.
-In her book Represent: Art and Identity Among the Black Upper-Middle Class (Routledge 2010) she investigates the bi-directional relationship between art collecting and identity.
-Banks is currently working on the book Race, Ethnicity, and Consumption: A Sociological View (Under Contract Routledge) where she brings sociological theory to bear on race and ethnicity in the marketplace.
-In other research projects Banks is investigating philanthropy at African American museums, corporate support for the arts, and the market for contemporary African art.
+Banks will be at Stanford University as a CASBS Fellow in 2018-2019.
+In her book Represent: Art and Identity Among the Black Upper-Middle Class she investigates the bi-directional relationship between art collecting and identity.
+Banks is completing Race, Ethnicity, and Consumption (Routledge) where she brings sociological theory to bear on race and ethnicity in the marketplace.
+She is also exploring philanthropy at African American museums, corporate support for the arts, and the market for contemporary African art.

 Miller Worley Associate Professor of Environmental Studies; Leslie and Sarah Miller Director of the Miller Worley Center for the Environment